 How long can Snickerdoodles last?

-About a week in a sealed container.
+The cookies can last about a week in an airtight container.
 They will stay chewy and delicious, too!

 Do Snickerdoodles have nuts?